Predictive coding: General framework

-Most of the research literature in the field has been about sensory perception, particularly vision, which is more easily conceptualized.
-However, the predictive coding framework could also be applied to different neural systems.
-Taking the sensory system as an example, the brain solves the seemingly intractable problem of modelling distal causes of sensory input through a version of Bayesian inference.
-It does this by modelling predictions of lower-level sensory inputs via backward connections from relatively higher levels in a cortical hierarchy.
-Constrained by the statistical regularities of the outside world (and certain evolutionarily prepared predictions), the brain encodes top-down generative models at various temporal and spatial scales in order to predict and effectively suppress sensory inputs rising up from lower levels.
-A comparison between predictions (priors) and sensory input (likelihood) yields a difference measure (e.g. prediction error, free energy, or surprise) which, if it is sufficiently large beyond the levels of expected statistical noise, will cause the generative model to update so that it better predicts sensory input in the future.
+Predictive coding was initially developed as a model of the sensory system, where the brain solves the problem of modelling distal causes of sensory input through a version of Bayesian inference.
+It assumes that the brain maintains active internal representations of the distal causes, which enable it to predict the sensory inputs.
+A comparison between predictions and sensory input yields a difference measure (e.g. prediction error, free energy, or surprise) which, if it is sufficiently large beyond the levels of expected statistical noise, will cause the internal model to update so that it better predicts sensory input in the future.

-In general, it can be more easily stated that it minimizes the amount of surprise (the measure of difference).
-This is also the reason for what is nowadays called confirmation bias or what might historically be prejudice (although the latter has more negative connotations) since it better fits one's individual experience accumulated so far and supports consistency.
-Therefore, this turns out to be rather a disadvantage in today's world.

-If, instead, the model accurately predicts driving sensory signals, activity at higher levels cancels out activity at lower levels, and the posterior probability of the model is increased.
+If, instead, the model accurately predicts driving sensory signals, activity at higher levels cancels out activity at lower levels, and the internal model remains unchanged.
 Thus, predictive coding inverts the conventional view of perception as a mostly bottom-up process, suggesting that it is largely constrained by prior predictions, where signals from the external world only shape perception to the extent that they are propagated up the cortical hierarchy in the form of prediction error.

-In predictive coding, errors are neither good nor bad, but simply signal the difference between the expected and actual input.
-The exception is in reward processing, where a better than expected reward produces a positive prediction error and a disappointing result produces a negative prediction error.